 A smaller apartment can look messier in half the time it would take a larger apartment to appear messy.
 Clutter can inherently make your living space shrink – whether you’re living in an apartment or in a mansion.

 Having things mounted increases living space and optimizes walkways.
 The last thing you’d want is to be tripping over furniture in your own home.
-You can mount scones instead of buying standing lamps, wall racks, and hooks.
+You can mount scones instead of buying standing or table lamps, wall racks, and hooks.

 For a wide range of wall scones, check out our catalogue.